 About

 I’m Anne Stocum from Fairport, NY.
+I describe myself as nature lover, border collie obsessed, dog trainer, family-centric and of late…photographer.
 I have been involved in dog sports for over 25 years.
 Dog Agility was my main sport for many years but I now enjoy and teach Nosework and participate in herding.
-Besides training and competing with my own dogs, I love teaching and helping teams achieve their best through good dog training and consistent handling that builds a solid foundation, and is fun for both handler and dog.
-All training is a game!
+And…as of 2025, I have started a small (very small) dog photography business.

 I have done a bit of writing in both this blog and for Clean Run magazine.
 You can find links to my articles on the Resources page.